How it Works

 2. Final Results and Claim Report

-A final report, including progress, proof of expenditures, and a financial attestation, will be required at the end of the project.
+A final report, including progress, proof of expenditures, financial attestation, and a request for reimbursement, will be required at the end of the project.
 Forty-five days prior to the scheduled completion date, the Client will receive an email notification of the project end date from the AccessOCE system, with a link to the Final Progress and Claim Report should the Client wish to begin entering data.

 3. Metrics Survey